agilecrm/agile-crm-json-io-node/README.md

  It consists of three input fields, namely:

- - **URL** - It should be valid Rest URL from which you can GET or POST data.
+ - **URL** - It should be a valid REST URL from which you can GET or POST data.
 URL can have query params as part of it.
-Dynamic params can be added separately in Params section.
+You can send dynamic params (eg: ?email={{email}}) under Params section.

  - **Method type** - GET or POST.